maduhu/Documentation/RMA.md

 -   Use a tool to load the processor

-### Level One Project Specific Health Modeling
+# Level One Project Specific Health Modeling

-The Level One Project has two specific potential faults that need to be addressed that could cause a participating DFSP to lose money.
-These are overloaded ledgers and dropped messages.
+The Level One Project has two additional potential faults that need to be addressed that could cause a participating DFSP to lose money.
+These are *overloaded ledgers* and *dropped messages*.

-#### Ledger overloaded
+## Overloaded Ledger

 Example: Payer sends \$100.
 Payee DFSP agrees and starts fulfilment.
 The payer ledger is overload and doesn't resolve the transfer in time, however, it's been fulfilled by the payee DFSP and the center.
 Payer DFSP losses \$100 during settlement.

 A similar problem happens if the central ledger doesn't resolve the transfer.
 Then the payee DFSP can be out the \$100 during settlement.

 **Detection**

 Track remaining time on all transfers.
-If a transfer is not reported before the timeout window (either fulfilled or cancelled), it's delinquent and needs to be checked on.
+If a transfer is not reported before the timeout window (either fulfilled, rejected, or cancelled), then it's delinquent and needs to be checked on.

 **Mitigation**

-1) Ledgers handle fulfillments before new transfers
+1) Thread priority: Ledgers handle fulfillments before preparing new transfers.
-2) Query on timeout: If payer DFSP hasn't explicitly heard a "fullfil" or "cancel" message at the end of a transfer timeout, it queries the center to get the current status of the transfer.
+2) Query on timeout: If payer DFSP hasn't explicitly heard a "fullfil", "reject", or "cancel" message at the end of a transfer timeout, it queries the center to get the current status of the transfer.
 The payee DSFP can check the status at anytime, such as before a settlement window or on restart of it's services after a failure.

-This solution treats the central ledger as the source of truth.
+Extending this pattern: This solution treats the central ledger as the source of truth.
+It can be extended to multiple hubs where the transfer goes through many hops before getting to the final destination.
+This works following an eventual consistency model the same as above but with multiple central hubs.
+Each central hub acts exactly the same way and uses the same transfer ID for the transfer.
+At the end of a timeout, if any participant doesn't know the status, they check and retry the next participant up the chain.
+Whenever and participant changes a ledger they send status both up and back down the chain.
+On the downside, they should get a corresponding change notification.
+If that doesn't happen they retry.

 **Fault Injection**

-take down the payee ledger adapter
+Take down the payee ledger adapter

-#### Messages dropped
+## Messages dropped
 As with the ledger overload problem, if the ledger notifications are missed or dropped the payer or payee ledger can lose money.

 **Detection**
-Payee detects when no message is received within the timeout Payer detects when no ACKnowledge is recieved during fulfillment
+1. Payer DFSP detects when no message is received within the timeout
+2. Payee DFSP doesn't recieve an ACKnowledge and fulfillment notification from the central ledger.

 **Mitigation**
 1) Query on timeout: The payer DFSP can resolve this with the same mechanism as an overloaded ledger.
-2) Wait for ACK: The payee DFSP would lose money if it fullfils a transfer, but doesn't deliver the notification of it to the central ledger.
-To mitigate this, the payee DFSP doesn't notify the payee until it recieves an ACKnowledge from the central ledger.
+2) Wait for Notify Fulfillment message: The payee DFSP would lose money if it fullfils a transfer, but doesn't deliver the notification of it to the central ledger.
+To mitigate this, the payee DFSP doesn't notify the payee or hand any money out until it recieves an fulfillment notification from the central ledger.
 The payee DFSP can choose to check on a transfer status with the center, but it is not recommended to do this for every transfer.
 3) Retries (w/idempotent writes): the ILP-Connector may retry fulfillment messages automatically (opt-in) if